360-info/internship-migration/README.md

 - [Missing Migrants Project](https://missingmigrants.iom.int/)
 - [Counter Trafficking Data Collaborative](https://www.ctdatacollaborative.org/dataset/resource/511adcb7-b1a2-4cc7-bf2f-0960d43a49cc)

 **Please attribute 360info and the data sources when you use and remix these visualisations.**

+## Get the graphics

+If you just need the versions of the graphics we've produced, they're in the [`out/figures` folder](./out/figures).

 ## Reproduce the analysis